clojure-emacs/clojure-mode/README.md

 * [clojure-mode-extra-font-locking][] provides additional font-locking for built-in methods and macros.
-The font-locking is pretty imprecise, because it doesn't take namespaces into account and it won't font-lock a functions at all possible positions in a sexp, but if you don't mind its imperfections you can easily enable it:
+The font-locking is pretty imprecise, because it doesn't take namespaces into account and it won't font-lock a function at all possible positions in a sexp, but if you don't mind its imperfections you can easily enable it:

 ```el